On the derivation of the Hartree equation in the mean field limit: Uniformity in the Planck constant: Introduction

 Since the Liouville and Vlasov equations are the classical limits of the Schr\"odinger and the Hartree equations respectively (see e.g. \cite{LionsPaul} for precise statements), this suggests that the mean-field limit in quantum dynamics might hold uniformly in $\hbar$, at least for some appropriate class of solutions.

 This problem has been addressed in \cite {PP}, where the mean-field limit is established by means of a semiclassical expansion for which the term-by-term convergence can be established rigorously.
-The limit of the $N$-body quantum dynamics as $N \to \infty$ and $\hbar\to 0$ jointly, leading to the Vlasov equation, has been discussed in \cite{NarnhoSewell} (in the case of fermions and with an effective Planck constant $\hbar\sim N^{-1/3}$, after some convenient rescaling of the time variable, and in \cite{GMP}.
+The limit of the $N$-body quantum dynamics as $N\to\infty$ and $\hbar\to 0$ jointly, leading to the Vlasov equation, has been discussed in \cite{GMP}.
 (See also \cite{FGS} for a uniform in $\hbar$ estimate of some appropriate distance between the $N$-body and the Hartree dynamics, which applies to velocity dependent interaction potentials only.)
+The case of fermions at $\hbar=1$, leading to an effective Planck constant $\hbar\sim N^{-1/3}$ after some convenient rescaling of the time variable, has been first discussed in \cite{EESY} (see also \cite{NarnhoSewell}).

 More recently, a new approach based on the quantization of the quadratic Monge-Kantorovich (or Wasserstein) distance, analogous to the one used in \cite {Dobru}, has been introduced in \cite {GMouPaul,GP}.
 It provides an estimate of the convergence rate in the mean-field limit ($N\to\infty$) of the $N$-body quantum dynamics that is uniform in $\hbar$ as $\hbar\to 0$.